techvelocity-old/velocity-blueprints/references/aws-explorer/README.md

 The AWS-Explorer service prints details about its dependencies upon booting.

 The AWS-Explorer service also exposes an HTTP server that prints the contents of the S3 bucket when called in endpoint `/`

+### TODO
+* Add actual logic that relies on the DB schema migration result